marocena26/marocena26/README.md

 - 🌻 I consider myself a person who is **fast to learn, flexible, self-initiated and easy to adapt to any situation**.

-- 🚀 Excited about this **new journey** that begins and eager to find an opportunity that allows me to grow and learn more every day as a professional.

 ## 👩🏻‍💻 A little more about me...

 ```bash